gomorpheus/morpheus-apidoc/source/includes/_cypher.md

 Parameter | Default | Description
 --------- | ------- | -----------
 ttl | 0 | Time to Live.
 The lease duration in seconds, or a human readable format eg. '15m', 8h, '7d'. value |  | The secret value to be stored.
-Only required for certain mountpoints.
-Some mountpoints generate their own value and do not require a value to be passed. eg. `uuid`, `key` and `password`. type |  | The type of data being stored, `string` or `object`.
-The data type depends on the cypher mountpoint being used.
-Most mountpoints use `string` as their data type, but `secret` uses `object` by default.
+Only required for certain mounts.
+Some mounts generate their own value and do not require a value to be passed. eg. `uuid`, `key` and `password`. type |  | The type of data being stored, `string` or `object`.
+The data type depends on the cypher mount being used.
+Most mounts use `string` as their data type, but `secret` uses `object` by default.
 You can store a string instead by passing `type=string`.
 This means the `data` value returned by the API will be a string instead of an object.

 ### JSON Parameters